Submissions

 • Papers involving research on human beings or animals must have ethical approval.
 In addition, a Certificate of Ethical Approval must be submitted.

-• The journal does not charge an article submission fee or article processing fee.
+• BioscHealth does not charge article submission fees or article processing fees.

 • The paper that does not conform to the journal guidelines or if metadata is not filled out correctly during the submission process will NOT be considered for peer review and will be returned to the authors.